catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 #### Putting it all together

-If we combine all of the previous steps, we have a working userstyle!
+Combining all of the previous steps, we have a working userstyle!

 ```less
 /* ==UserStyle==